manticoresoftware/manticoresearch/manual/Connecting_to_the_server/HTTP.md

 Endpoints `/sql` and `/cli` allow running SQL queries via HTTP.

 * `/sql` endpoint accepts only SELECT statements and returns the response in HTTP JSON format.
-The query parameter should be URL-encoded.
 * The `/sql?mode=raw` endpoint accepts any SQL query and returns the response in raw format, similar to what you would receive via mysql.
-The `query` parameter should also be URL-encoded.
 * The `/cli` endpoint accepts any SQL query and returns the response in raw format, similar to what you would receive via mysql.
 Unlike the `/sql` and `/sql?mode=raw` endpoints, the `query` parameter should not be URL-encoded.
 This endpoint is intended for manual actions using a browser or command line HTTP clients such as curl.
 It is not recommended to use the `/cli` endpoint in scripts.